Lorenzen Wright: Disappearance and death

 On July 18, 2010, Wright left his ex-wife's home in Collierville, Tennessee.
 This was the last time he was seen alive.
 His family filed a missing-persons report on July 22, 2010.
 Wright's body was found six days later in a wooded area on Callis-Cutoff Road, just west of Hacks Cross Road.

-In the early-morning hours of July 19, 2010, a 911 call from Wright's cell phone was received by the 911 dispatch center in Germantown, Tennessee.
+In the early-morning hours of July 19, 2010, at 12:18 a.m., a 911 call from Wright's cell phone was received by the 911 dispatch center in Germantown, Tennessee.
 The caller was speaking with the dispatcher when 11 gunshots rang out.
 The dispatcher did not report the call to her supervisor until July 28, 10 days after Lorenzen was last seen.
 Why it took that long remains a question, but this hindered the police investigation and resulted in a payout to Wright's family.
 The case was investigated as a homicide.
 Wright's body is buried in Calvary Cemetery in Memphis, Tennessee.
 In 2011, a reward for information related to the killing stood at $21,000; the state of Tennessee contributed $10,000, the city of Memphis and the Memphis Grizzlies each promised $5,000, and Crime Stoppers promised $1,000.

 On November 9, 2017, the gun believed to have been used to murder Wright was found in a lake in Walnut, Mississippi.
 On December 5, 2017, Billy R. Turner, a landscaper and church deacon at Mt.
 Olive No. 1 Missionary Baptist Church in Collierville, was indicted on first-degree murder charges and held on $1 million bond.